 Glossary

-This glossary is a condensed version of the Glossary from the U.S. Department of the Interior Bureau of Land Management, General Land Office Records.
+This glossary is a combination of terms from the Glossary from the U.S. Department of the Interior Bureau of Land Management, General Land Office Records and the About Patents page from the same source.

 Accession Number